KontioJuho/multiJGL/README.md

 **Joint estimation of cytogenetic risk-group specific gene networks**

-To illustrate the usage of multiJGL package in real-life scenarios, the first step is to download molecular and clinical data from Xenahub.
-This can be done with a built-in Xenaprep function as shown below.
-We also define the grouping variable (AMLgroups) for this analysis as an individual-level cytogenetic risk classification (adverse, intermerdiate, favorable).
+In this example,  the multiJGL is applied on the acute myeloid leukemia cohort (The Cancer Genome Atlas) downloaded from Xenahub using the Xenaprep function provided within the package.
+We define the sample groups for this analysis based on a patient-level cytogenetic risk classes (CRC): adverse, intermediate, favorable) and remove the samples with unknown CRCs.

 ```r
 library(multiJGL)